From the author: George Graham learns that sometimes you must be very careful what you wish for!

 "Did you?
 You looked so friendly.
 You reminded me of someone I used to know.
 I just thought I'd like to know you better."
 George catches his breath.
 Everything is moving deliciously fast.

 "Monica.
 What's yours?"

-"George—I thought maybe you'd like to go get a coffee or something, Monica."
+"George—I thought maybe you’d like to go get a cup of coffee or something, Monica."

 "Sounds good.
 You have a place in mind?"

 "I'm not very familiar with this area.
 How about you?"

 "This is Grand Central Station, Hon.
 There are a million coffee shops in and around the station.”

 The endearment "Hon" strikes a familiar note in George's ear.
 Beginning to sound like a Hooker, he speculates.
 Oh well, what the hell, he rationalizes; she's a gorgeous piece of ass.
 When am I gonna have another chance like this?
 I don’t think Iris will mind very much.